-When ships are engaged in scheduled traffic with frequent and regular port calls and there is sufficient evidence of an arrangement to ensure the delivery of ship-generated waste and payment of fees in a port along the ship's route, Member States of the ports involved may exempt29 these ships from the reporting obligation (Article 6), payment the fee (Article 8) or the mandatory delivery of the waste (Article 7), as provided in the PRF Directive.
-Exemptions can be given for all three obligations or any combination of, these obligations30.
+When ships are engaged in scheduled traffic with frequent and regular port calls and there is sufficient evidence of an arrangement to ensure the delivery of ship-generated waste and payment of fees in a port along the ship's route, Member States of the ports involved may exempt35 these ships from the reporting obligation (Article 6), payment the fee (Article 8) or the mandatory delivery of the waste (Article 7), as provided in the PRF Directive.
+Exemptions can be notified to SSN for all three obligations or any combination of them.